 The Basics of Natural Law Theory

-(1) There are moral laws to be found in nature just like there are scientific laws to be found in nature.
-Scientific laws are only descriptive: they are generalizations that claim to describe how the physical world does in fact work.
+(1) The theory maintains there are moral laws to be found in nature just like there are scientific laws to be found in nature.
+Scientific laws are only descriptive: they are generalizations that claim to describe how the physical world does in fact work on a very fundamental and general level.
 For example, Isaac Newton’s Third Law of Motion (when one body exerts a force on a second body, the second body simultaneously exerts a force equal in magnitude and opposite in direction to that of the first body) is just a description of how motion occurs on a general level.
-But a natural moral law is prescriptive or normative insofar as it will tell us how we should act.
-If we can know natural moral laws then we can have moral guidance in our efforts to judge how to realize natural goodness.
-Indeed, these laws would be authoritative for all insofar as they, like scientific laws, would be universal (they would apply everywhere at all times), objective (not only a matter of personal or cultural opinion), and intelligible (capable of being rationally understood either immediately or after careful consideration).
+There is no prescription regarding what we should or should not do.
+But natural moral laws are prescriptive or normative insofar as they tell us how we should act.
+And these laws would be authoritative for all since they are universal (they would apply everywhere at all times), objective (not only a matter of personal or cultural opinion), and intelligible (capable of being rationally understood either immediately or after careful consideration).

 (2) We can know a natural law using our reason—we don’t need revelation from God or any mysterious capacities or talents.

 (4) Once we have natural laws we can use them to justify natural rights.
 Natural rights will be those things that are essential to us if we are to realize our natural potential.
 Natural rights, just like natural laws, are not contingent on the decisions of a particular society like civil rights are.
-Rather, they are inalienable and necessary if our natural potentials are to be actualized at all.
+Rather, they are grounded in our shared human nature and thus inalienable and necessary if our natural potentials are to be actualized at all.